theggp/order-book-framework/readme.md

 - The visualization is done through a heatmap of the liquidity evolving over time.

-Further improvement to the model and the simulation can be implemented following insights from [3], [4], [5].
+Further improvements to the model and the simulation can be implemented following insights from [3], [4], [5].

 # Bibliography